 "Reportage... is a form of vigilance."
 Judith Thurman

 Trained as an anthropologist reliant on the power of observation and words, I am learning to use photography for its potency and ability to range widely in its reach.
 Hopefully, this will allow me to meld ideas, evidence and emotion in my work.
-In turn, this may permit viewers to empathize with and, if possible, assist indigenous cultures who are fending-off modern-world threats.
+In turn, this may permit viewers to empathize with and, if possible, sensitively assist, indigenous, subsistence cultures who are fending-off modern-world threats.
 Cultures – that is, our kindred fellows – who are striving to retain age-old manners, languages and time-honored traditions in the face of rapid societal disruption and erosion; upheaval wrought by the usual suspects: technology, politics, environmental and nutritional decline and, alas, ill-managed tourism that actually degrades the places we seek to sustain.

 Main elements contributing to my work

 - Skepticism of the 'received wisdom' we tend to take at face-value

 - A smile and a flair for languages